 Students enrolled in a research activity, advanced independent study or capstone course have access to the lab to work on their own research or that of the principal investigator.
 They also have the opportunity to publish their research or to contribute to the excavation site reports.

-The lab computer is equipped with ArcGIS and is available for students to implement their research.
-School groups and other members of the community can also visit the lab to learn about our human past.
+The lab computer is equipped with ArcGIS and allows students to implement their research.
+School groups and other community members can also visit the lab to learn about our human past.

 Principal Investigator: Hisako Matsou, Ph.D.